360Appz/Fresno/README.md

 ## Bugs
-* Transactions are generally slow as the free version of Infura limits performance
+* Transactions and mining are slower as the free version of Infura limits performance
 * Requires refresh on to view transaction ID
 * If multiple transactions are done too quickly, there will be some errors
-* Adaptive view has some render issues in the Rent page
+* Adaptive view currently works for Home Page only

 ## Technical Information